 Two weeks before the bankruptcy announcement, we posted that the Bakken Core was running out.
 Whiting is certainly not exempt from that conclusion, having drilled up much of their core Sanish/Parshall acreage (they also divested some excellent acreage to RimRock, more on that in a coming post).

 The North Dakota Industrial Commission (NDIC) provides one of the best state-level datasets, and Novi has built a model covering the entirety of the (North Dakota) Williston.
-We used Novi Prediction Engine to analyze their acreage and generate economics, in the same way our Customers use our software to perform this type of analysis.
-The following video walks you through how we built these predictions:
+We used Novi Forecast Engine to analyze their acreage and generate economics, in the same way our Customers use our software to perform this type of analysis.
+The following video walks you through how we built these forecasts:

 We analyzed four type curve areas across Whiting’s acreage.
 We mostly followed Whiting’s Type Curve area nomenclature, but split areas where needed.
 As an example, we broke out Eastern Hidden Bench broken out from Western Hidden Bench.